frjanibo/Stream/README.md

 Yes of course.
 Just set the download directly to your NAS location, and make sure you have enabled "Keep files after playback" option.

 #### Why are you using Google Analytics?
 Can I disable it?
-Short answer: In order to benefit the original XBMCtorrent developer, steeve.
-For disabling, see long answer.

-Long answer: First of all, your whole IP isn't tracked.
+First of all, your whole IP isn't tracked.
 Only the first 3 parts of it, thanks to Analytics [Anonymous Mode](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApi_gat?csw=1#_gat._anonymizeIp).
 So for instance, if your IP is A.B.C.D, only A.B.C.0 will be logged.
 Second, this is my only tool to track audience interest, this is great information, and it really helps.
 Finally if you really want to, you can disable it in the addon settings (except for 1 GA event when you go in the addon).
 If you are blocking GA on your computer altogether, you'll still be able to use the addon.